Comparing indirect and direct fired systems for hot water generation

 When producing hot water with return boiler temperatures likely to be 60°C or higher, the boiler is more likely to be operating at a gross efficiency in the region of 88%.

-If you also take into account the additional electrical load requirements of the boiler primary pump and calorifier loading pump then the energy requirements and true efficiencies of an indirect fired solution differ greatly to the proposition on paper.
+If you also take the additional electrical load requirements of the boiler primary pump and calorifier loading pump into account, then the energy requirements and true efficiencies of an indirect fired solution differ greatly to the proposition on paper.